chawezimiti/BLA/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 note

 * This is a new release.
 * Possible misspelled words in Description.

-- This is a first submission and hence can not eliminate the note.
+- This is a first submission and hence can not eliminate the new release note.
-- The names of the authors are spelled correctly.
+- The second note is referring to the names of the authors.
+These are spelled correctly.